-The ORSA is produced by Management in conjunction with the Actuarial and Risk functions.
+The ORSA is produced by Management in conjunction with the Group's Actuarial and Risk functions.
 The ORSA report is discussed and challenged by the Company's Board.
 The Company's Board maintains oversight, ensuring that the ORSA takes account of the Company's material risks and is aligned with the Board's strategy for the business.

-The ORSA approval process includes independent verification by Internal Audit, comment, review and approval by the Executive Risk Management Committee, and final approval by the Company's Board.
+The ORSA approval process includes comment, review and approval by the ERMC and final approval by the Company's Board.